telerik/winforms-docs/controls/webcam/overview.md

 ---
 title: Overview
-page_title: Overview | RadWebCam
+page_title: Overview - WinForms WebCam Control
-description: RadWebCam allows you to display the stream provided by a web camera.
+description: WinForms WebCam allows you to display the stream provided by a web camera.
 You can easily start recording or take snapshot of the stream and save it to a file.
 slug: webcam-overview
 tags: webcam
 published: True